netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-openshift-operator.md

    You have the following options to subscribe to the Citrix ingress Controller Operator:

-   -  **All namespaces on the cluster (default)** - Allows the Citrix ADC CPX with ingress controller operator to subscribe to every namespace present on the OpenShift cluster and hence allows you to initiate the Citrix ADC CPX from any namespace on the cluster.
+   -  **All namespaces on the cluster (default)** - Allows the Netscaler CPX with ingress controller operator to subscribe to every namespace present on the OpenShift cluster and hence allows you to initiate the Netscaler CPX from any namespace on the cluster.
-   -  **A specific namespace on the cluster** - Allows the Citrix ADC CPX with ingress controller operator to subscribe to the selected namespace on the OpenShift cluster.
-You can initiate the Citrix ADC CPX instance on the selected namespace only.
+   -  **A specific namespace on the cluster** - Allows the Netscaler CPX with ingress controller operator to subscribe to the selected namespace on the OpenShift cluster.
+You can initiate the Netscaler CPX instance on the selected namespace only.

-   For the demonstration purpose, you can subscribe the Citrix ADC CPX with ingress controller operator to the default namespace.
+   For the demonstration purpose, you can subscribe the Netscaler CPX with ingress controller operator to the default namespace.

    ![Subscription](../media/cpx_cic_operator_subscription_1.png)